Sea Mills, Bristol

 Sea Mills is a suburb of Bristol, England, 3.5 miles north-west of the city centre, between the former villages of Shirehampton, Westbury-on-Trym and Stoke Bishop, by the mouth of the River Trym where it joins the River Avon.

-For elections to Bristol City Council, central and southeastern Sea Mills is in the Stoke Bishop electoral ward, while northwestern Sea Mills is in the Avonmouth and Lawrence Weston ward, with the A4162 Sylvan Way road forming the ward boundary.
-Before 2016, Sea Mills was in Kingsweston ward.
+Since 2015, central and south-eastern Sea Mills have been in Stoke Bishop ward for elections to Bristol City Council and north-western Sea Mills in Avonmouth and Lawrence Weston ward, with a ward boundary along Sylvan Way (A4162).
+Sea Mills was previously in Kingsweston ward, with a ward boundary along the Trym.

 History

 Origins

 Sea Mills derives its name from a watermill just above the tidal limit of the River Trym, recorded first in 1411 as Semmille and in 1484 as Cemille.
 This probably meant that its grinding capacity was limited to one packhorse-load of grain (a seam) but was later misinterpreted to mean 'mill by the sea'.
 The name was subsequently extended to an adjacent farm on the north side of the Trym, Seamill Farm, and to one of the earliest wet docks in England, Seamill Dock − where dock gates retained water at the high-tide level.